Gameplay Rules

 Downtime

-At the start of a game session, a Westbounder may report that they have done one of the following: worked on a Skill, worked on a Characteristic, learn new spells, craft, or roll on the Downtime Chart.
+At the start of a game session, a Westbounder may report that they have done two of the following: worked on a Skill, worked on a Characteristic, learn new spells, craft, reduce horror, or roll on the Downtime Chart.
+You must choose two different tasks, though you can try to level two different skills.

 Downtime Chart